shubham15gupta09/Coding_practice/README.md

 # Coding_practice
 I am a noob in Data structure and algorithm .
-I am starting from very basic .
+I am starting from very basic . <br>
+i am using different language like java or python